 On 8 April, 1st Lieutenant William Reese and his fellow 47th Pennsylvanians engaged in the Battle of Sabine Cross Roads (also known as the Battle of Mansfield).
 Rushed into battle ahead of other regiments in the 2nd Division, the 47th engaged in a back-and-forth volley of fire with Confederate troops, piling up 60 casualties in the process.
 The fighting waned only when darkness fell.
 Exhausted, the uninjured collapsed beside the gravely wounded.
 After midnight, the surviving Union troops withdrew to Pleasant Hill.

-The next day, Sunbury Guardsman and 68-year-old Company C Color-Sergeant Benjamin Walls was wounded during the Battle of Pleasant Hill, as was Sergeant William Pyers.
-The 47th Pennsylvania Volunteers had been ordered into a critically important defensive position at the far right of the Union lines, their right flank spreading up onto a high bluff.
+The next day, the 47th Pennsylvania Volunteers were on the move again and, once again, they encountered Confederate troops.
+Ordered into a critically important defensive position at the far right of the Union lines, their right flank was spread out and up onto a high bluff.
 By 3 p.m., after enduring a midday charge by the troops of Confederate General Richard Taylor (a plantation owner who was the son of Zachary Taylor, former President of the United States), the brutal fighting still showed no signs of ending.
 Suddenly, just as the 47th was shifting to the left side of the massed Union forces, the men of the 47th Pennsylvania were forced to bolster the 165th New York’s buckling lines by blocking another Confederate assault.

 During this engagement, the 47th Pennsylvania also recaptured a Massachusetts artillery battery that had been lost during the earlier Confederate assault.
 It was while he was mounting the colors of the 47th Pennsylvania on one of the recaptured Massachusetts caissons that Color-Sergeant Benjamin Walls was shot in the left shoulder.
 As Walls fell, Sergeant William Pyers saved the American flag.
 Both men survived their wounds and continued to fight on – Walls until he was honorably discharged upon expiration of his term of service on 18 September 1864.